Psuedomonas/Pytimer/README.md

 * Crash when a bad playfile is used.
 Try:Exception does not work as the issue is inside the c coded libvlc library.
 Workarounds are cumbersome, I will look into this eventually.

+## Other Notes
+clocks.py is not presently being used.
+It is intended for the generation of multiple clocks if and when I impliment that.